The Weight of Water (2000) from Johnny Web (Uncle Scoopy) and Tuna

 TUNA's THOUGHTS

-Bigelow switches between the two stories in a nearly random manner, and attempts to show parallels between stories that just don't have many.
-Certainly, both stories tell of an unhappy marriage, but, frankly, each story distracts from the other.
-Elizabeth Hurley shows her breasts trying to rescue papers blowing away while she was sunbathing topless, and pokes out of most of her outfits.
-Despite a very talented cast, her performance was the standout in this film.
+This was a major flop from a respected director, Katherine Bigelow (Strange Days).
+The action switches between the two stories in a nearly random manner, and attempts to show parallels between stories that just don't have many.
+Certainly, both stories tell of an unhappy marriage, but, frankly, each story distracts from the other and they do not fit well together.

 The Critics Vote